brand0new/brandonverzuu.com/content/blog/the-serverless-site-my-customer-needed.md

 Though it originates from something much more elaborate:

-As far as I could trace back, it started in when 1964 Ken Garland published **["The First Things First" manifesto](https://bit.ly/2BzkSdK)** as response to the ever increasing pressure on designers to contribute to the production of mainstream advertising.
+As far as I could trace back, it started in 1964 when Ken Garland published **["The First Things First" manifesto](https://bit.ly/2BzkSdK)** as response to the ever increasing pressure on designers to contribute to the production of mainstream advertising.
 Depriving the concept of design from its essence by moving it from being centered around humans to instead be driven by corporate goals and metrics.
 Designers have fought to prevent their craftsmanship from sliding into this inhuman oblivion ever since.

 The developing technology didn't help either as it introduced increasingly more complex problems at the time.
-In attempt to solve these problems people tried to turn to design, as a method of solving problems, and turn it into a form of science.
+In attempt to solve these problems people tried to turn to design, as a method of solving problems, into a form of science.

 The late 1960's are the origin of the **Wicked Problems**  firstly mentioned by Horst Rittel, a design theorist and professor at the Ulm School of Design in Germany.
 He stated that these wicked problems are a[^1]: